dypflying/chimestack-docs/content/en/docs/Install/3_quickstart/setting.md

   --bucket chime \
 ```

-### Configure S3 setting for chime-server
+### Configure S3 setting of chime-server

-Update the s3 setting in the configuration of chime-server by:
+You can update the s3 setting in the configuration of chime-server by following command:

 ```
 chimeadm initserver s3 --ip <ip address> --port <port> --ak <ak> --sk <sk> --embedded --path [path to storage]